GabrielePaolini/Binary-Segmentation-of-Relief-Patterns/README.md

 - **LICENSE**: This is the license under which the project's code is distributed.

 ## How to produce Fig.11 from the paper
-Assuming you have [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) installed, you can build the Docker image by running these instructions in the root directory of the project:
+Assuming you have [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) and [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed, you can build the Docker image by running these instructions in the root directory of the project:

 ```
 docker build -t bin-seg .